RichardJohnNowell/Only-Analog-secondhand-records-/README.md

     </a>
 </div>
 <br>
-The second OA Listings page is for Cassettes.
-A list of possible purchases is given with genuine researched web prices for a mix of genres.
+<p>The second OA Listings page is for Cassettes.
+A list of possible purchases is given with genuine researched web
+prices for a mix of genres.
 An image of a collection of cassettes which is shown was taken by me at Plastic Wax.
-It is hoped within future releases to have info and images for each track when clicked a track is clicked on.
+It is hoped within future releases to have info and images for each track when clicked a track is clicked on.</p>

 ### Blog
   <!--- blog --->